ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.19 How to Enable Remote Desktop and Modify the Default Port

-In the software center `armbian-software`, selecting `201` allows you to install a desktop.
-When installing the desktop, you will be asked whether to enable the remote desktop, input `y` to enable.
-The default port for the remote desktop is `3389`, and you can use a custom port according to your needs:
+In the software center `armbian-software`, selecting `201` installs a desktop environment.
+During installation, you will be prompted to enable remote desktop — enter `y` to enable.
+The default remote desktop port is `3389`.
+To use a custom port:

 ```shell
 sudo nano /etc/xrdp/xrdp.ini